 In the process we are missing joy, which happens in the present state.
 You must consciously decide to experience the joy.

-Lori says that when we focus on the three elements of our loved one’s well-being, it not only helps us focus but it actually reduces the things you need to do and allows you to do the things you want to do, like spending quality time with mom or dad.
+Lori says that when we focus on the three elements of our loved one’s well-being, it not only helps us focus, but it actually reduces the things we need to do and allows us to do the things we want to do, like spending quality time with mom or dad.

-So, simply assess the moment: Is mom safe?
+Simply put, assess the moment: Is mom safe?
 Is she happy?
-Is she experiencing pain?
+Is she free from pain?
 If so, you may find you have nothing to do at that moment.
 Enjoy the silence!

 Notice that we have not used the word caregiver in this article – well, until now!
 That is deliberate.
 You need to consider yourself a care companion or a care partner.
 When you label someone as a caregiver, you set expectations that they are giving everything away.

 When you are a care partner, it becomes about a relationship, where both parties are giving and receiving.
 Each supports the other.
 That balance allows you to stop, slow down and listen.
 Then you can have meaningful conversation with a loved one where you include the loved one in the decision-making.